-C13 Application Fee

-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+C13 Application Fee If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

-Yes No

 Does your institution have an application fee?

-Amount of application fe

-Yes No

-Can it be waived for applicants with financial need?

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-Same fee

-Free

-Reduced

-Yes No

-C14 Application closing date

-Yes No Does your institution have an application closing date?
+Yes No Amount of application for 8 Can it be waived for applicants with financial need?
+Yes No If you have an application fee and an on-line appli cation option, ple ase indicate poli cy for students Same fee Free Reduced Yes No Can on-line application fee be waived for applicants with financial need?
+163 140 C14 Application closing date Yes No Does your institution have an application closing .
+55 •